thefish2191/Add-Items/Resources/UserTemplates/UserDefinedTemplates.md

 ![OpenUserTemplates](Images/OpenUserTemplates.gif)

-There is already one entry created for you: the language TypeScript, with two templates: A class and a Enum.
+There is already one entry created for you: the language TypeScript, with two templates: A class and an Enum.

 But let's assume you want to create files for the language `C++`...

 ## Creating custom items

-To simplify the process for you, we will use one of the two snippets to fast create a new language entry, this time for `C++`, delete the entry for JavaScript if you want, or feel free to edit it, add more items, or remove them...
+To simplify the process for you, we will use one of the two snippets to fast create a new language entry, this time for `C++`, delete the entry for `JavaScript` if you want, or feel free to edit it, add more items, or remove them...
 We will not use that in this very tutorial.

-Just start typing `languageTemplate` in the new file, and press tab to auto-complete with the snipped (if you didn't deleted the javascript entry, add a comma at the end of the entry).
+Just start typing `languageTemplate` in the new file, and press tab to auto-complete with the snipped (if you didn't delete the `JavaScript` entry, add a comma at the end of the entry).

 This is (part of) the snippet provided for you: